Ottilie Genée: Life

 In 1869, she went on a major tour of the US.
 There she directed the German Theatre in San Francisco.
 In 1884, she returned to Germany and could be seen on various German stages over the next few years.
-At the special request of the German Emperor William I, German Emperor, she appeared in the municipal theatre of Bad Ems and in the Staatstheater Kassel.
+At the special request of the German Emperor William I, she appeared in the municipal theatre of Bad Ems and in the Staatstheater Kassel.

 After another tour of the US, she settled in Berlin in 1891 and worked there as a teacher of dramatic art.
 In 1897, the general director of the königliches Schauspielhaus entrusted her with the direction of the drama school attached to it.

 At the age of 77, Genée died on 14 November 1911 in Eberswalde and also found her final resting place there.

 She was married to the theatre director Charles Fritzsch.